- Seventh-Day Adventist church

 That's why the early Christians met on Sunday (the Lord's Day) to celebrate the Eucharist.
 That's why the most ancient fathers, such as St. Ignatius of Antioch writing about 110 A.D., recognized that Sunday was the day, not Saturday.

 St. Ignatius of Antioch, Epistle to the Magnesians, no. 9, 110 A.D.: "If then they who walked in ancient customs came to a new hope, no longer living for the Sabbath, but for the Lord's Day, on which also our life sprang up through him and His death – though some deny Him – and by this mystery we received faith, and for this reason also we suffer…"

 This is a clear proof that Seventh-Day Adventists and Seventh-Day Baptists are following a man-made perversion of Scripture which was foreign not only to the Apostles but to the most ancient Christians.
 Many other fathers could be quoted.

-THERE'S MORE: GOD'S DAY OF REST IS CONNECTED WITH HIS CREATION;
+MORE: GOD'S DAY OF REST IS CONNECTED WITH HIS CREATION;

 HE RESTS AFTER HIS WORK OF CREATION IS FINISHED

 THE RESURRECTION SIGNIFIES THE COMPLETION OF THE NEW CREATION,

 AND THUS IT MARKS HIS NEW DAY OF REST

 Genesis 2:1-2- "So the heavens and the earth were finished, and all the furniture of them.
 And on the seventh day God ended his work which he had made: and he rested on the seventh day from all his work which he had done."